badbatch/getta/README.md

 ## Usage

 You create an instance of the rest client with the `createRestClient` function.
-The function takes numerous options, including the base path of the url for all requests, cache for caching responses against the request, and performance module to use for recording request durations.
+The function takes numerous options, including the base path of the url for all requests, a cache for caching responses against the request, and a performance module to use for recording request durations.
 The full list of the options are detailed below.

 ```typescript
 import { Core } from '@cachemap/core';